SQL IN Operator – Multiple Values In Condition

 IN operator in t-sql is used in cases where we need to specify a condition e.g in WHERE clause to multiple discrete values at once.
-It is similar to BETWEEN operator but there is one big difference.
+It is similar to SQL BETWEEN operator but there is one big difference.

-Difference between IN and BETWEEN:
+Difference between SQL operators IN and BETWEEN:

 • BETWEEN can be used to define range which is continuous